August Gardening Activities

-Your garden can often look tired out by August after a successful Summer.
+Your garden can often look tired out by August after a successful Summer we start to look ahead into Spring.
 This year we have had some wonderful sunny spells however if you haven’t kept on top of your watering dried out plants can spoil the overall look of your garden.
 Similar to other months there are plenty of gardening tasks and regular maintenance jobs to be carried out during this month.

 Watering and feeding your plants regularly is a crucial task this month especially plants in containers and pots.
 Thoroughly water any plants that you believe are beginning to flag as the hot weather will bring the roots to the top of the soil making them even more vulnerable to drying out.
 If you are going on holiday kindly ask your neighbour or friend to water your plants for you as you would hate to return to a dried out garden full of dead plants.
 Tomato plants require constant watering, to make sure they do not suffer from rotting try and work out a system of watering so that you regularly providing plants with water.
 Putting saucers or containers under your hanging baskets and potted plants is a great water saving trick allowing you to re-use this water for other plants.

 Though your lawn may look dried out and unsightly hold back on the watering if you are looking to save on water.
 After a good downpour the grass will gradually start to come back to life.
 Be careful not to wear down the lawn too much especially if you have newly laid turf.
 As we move towards Autumn and your lawn becomes greener consider giving it a feed to boost the roots and ensure it remains healthy.
 Towards the end of Summer your lawns growth rate will become sluggish.
 In order to help the lawn cope we would advise that you raise your cutting height on your lawn mower.